 Nord Stream 2

 Another aspect of EU-Russia relations is energy.
 Controversy over the new Nord Stream 2 pipeline has highlighted the country’s leverage as the Union’s main energy supplier.
-In the 21 January resolution, MEPs called on the EU to immediately stop work on the controversial pipeline, which would link Germany directly to Russia.
-Paet expressed his hope that EU ministers would take Parliament’s position seriously and said that the Nord Stream 2 project “violates the EU’s common energy security policy”.
+In a resolution adopted in January 2021, MEPs called on the EU to immediately stop work on the controversial pipeline, which would link Germany directly to Russia.

 No longer a "strategic partner"